• Hot-Dip Galvanized/Aluzinc Steel Coil in Competitive Price and High Quality System 1

 Usually within thirty working days after receiving buyer’s advance payment or LC.
 We will arrange the factory manufacturing as soon as possible.
 The cargo readiness usually takes 15-30 days, but the shipment will depend on the vessel situation.

-- Q: Can steel coils be used in the manufacturing of appliances?
+Q: How are steel coils used in the production of storage containers?

 Send your message to us